Updated April 2021

 In April of 2019, animal advocates entered the Excelsior Hog Farm in Abbotsford, British Columbia to document and publicly expose the conditions that pigs were living in.
 This occurred following the release of footage showing horrific abuse of pigs at the facility.
 Following this incident, a private member’s bill was introduced in British Columbia to increase fines for trespassing on farms.
 After the province’s October 2020 election, Ministry of Agriculture officials confirmed that BC does not plan to enact an ag gag law or make other amendments to its Trespass Act at this time.

 Manitoba is considering passing ag gag legislation.
-In September 2020, the province used an online survey to consult the public on legislative amendments aimed at combatting rural crime.
-Among other proposals, the province is considering following Ontario’s lead and designating slaughterhouses, transport trucks, and farms as “animal protection areas” to restrict access to these areas.
-Like Ontario, Manitoba is also considering restricting protests near trucks transporting animals to slaughter.
+In September 2020, the province used an online survey to consult the province on legislative amendments regarding a range of issues, including trespassing on farms and protest activities near trucks transporting animals to slaughter.

 In December 2019, 11 people entered a pig farm in Saint-Hyacinthe, Quebec.
 The footage they livestreamed from inside the barn was difficult to watch.
 It showed pigs mired in muck and filth, and mother pigs confined in crates so small that they cannot even turn around.
 But instead of considering action to improve conditions for farmed animals, Quebec has instead created a committee to examine how to prevent trespassing on farms.
 Animal agriculture industry representatives have urged the Quebec government to follow the lead of Ontario by introducing similar ag gag legislation.